 Unitary Features of the Indian Union

 - More power vests with the Centre – the constitution guarantees more powers with the Union List.
-On the Concurrent List, the parliament can make laws that can override the laws made by a state legislature on some matters.
+On the Concurrent List subjects, the parliament can make laws that can override the laws made by a state legislature on some matters.
 The parliament can also make laws regarding certain subjects in the State List.
-(Read about the Union and Concurrent List mentioned in the 7th Schedule of the Constitution; linked in the article.)

 - Unequal representation of states in the Rajya Sabha – the representation of the states in the upper house is based on the states’ populations.
 For example, Uttar Pradesh has 31 seats and Goa, 1 in the Rajya Sabha.
 In an ideal federal system, all the states should have equal representation.